pulumi/automation-api-examples/nodejs/pulumiOverHttp-ts/README.md

 # Pulumi Over HTTP - Static Websites as a RESTful API

 This application demonstrates how to run Automation API in an HTTP server to expose infrastructure as RESTful resources.
 In our case, we've defined and exposed a static website `site` that exposes all of the `CRUD` operations plus list.
 Users can hit our REST endpoint and create custom static websites by specifying the `content` field in the `POST` body.
-All of our infrastructure is defined in `inline` programs that are constructed and altered on the fly based on input parsed from user specified `POST` bodies.
-Be sure to read through the handlers to see how Automation API detect structured error cases such as update conflics (409), and missing stacks (404).
+All the infrastructure is defined in `inline` programs that are constructed and altered on the fly based on input parsed from user-specified `POST` bodies.
+Be sure to read through the handlers to see how Automation API detect structured error cases such as update conflicts (409), and missing stacks (404).

 This example also has a VSCode debug configuration that enables setting breakpoints within both the Automation API code, and things like `.apply` calls within the Pulumi program.

 To run this example you'll need a few pre-reqs:
 1. A Pulumi CLI installation ([v2.12.0](https://www.pulumi.com/docs/get-started/install/versions/) or later)
 2. The AWS CLI, with appropriate credentials.
 3. install deps: `yarn install`